blueanchovy/paytm/README.md

-## A basic version of PayTM built with React(vite) Tailwind, ExpressJS, NodeJS
+## A basic version of PayTM built with React(vite) Tailwind, ExpressJS, NodeJS, MongoDB, Mongoose